emrakyz/xav/README.md

 Intended for Linux-only usage.
 It technically works on other platforms but I do not care and handle any specific cases for compilation or runtime.

-It uses much more RAM/VRAM than other similar tools and is only possibly slightly faster for some niche usecases.
+It uses much more RAM/VRAM than other similar tools and is possibly slower.

 For normal use; use better, safer, more stable, less opinionated, more featureful and professional tools:
 - [Av1an](https://github.com/rust-av/Av1an)